 The last few posts have been car camping food ideas, but it’s time to talk about backpacking food!
 Specifically, a post for those of you who don’t want to stop to cook.

 When you’re thru-hiking or doing long trips, sometimes you just don’t have the energy to cook.
-But that doesn’t mean you have to live off of trial mix alone!
+But that doesn’t mean you have to live off of trail mix alone!
 I hope these 21 no-cook backpacking meal ideas inspire you to mix it up.

 No-Cook Backpacking Breakfast Ideas